 Skin is sensitive and complex.
 It’s full of nerves, pores, sweat glands and fat.
 It has several layers to keep our internal parts in and everything else out.
 But, like all of our organs, we have to take care of our skin.
 It needs a helping hand to stay healthy, and this is especially true during winter.

 Winter weather can be rough on skin no matter where you are in the world, but we San Diegans reside in a desert, where winter temperatures are mild, but dry.
 And that dryness can wreak havoc on your skin.
 Keeping your skin clean, hydrated and protected enhances its overall health, but it also allows the skin to more effectively guard your body from irritants and germs.

-Here are our top 10 tips to keep your skin hydrated through the San Diego winter:
+In honor of National Winter Skin Relief Day, here are our top 10 tips on how to keep your skin hydrated through the San Diego winter:

 Bathe and cleanse your body in lukewarm water every day.
 Super hot water can strip oils from the skin, making it dry, dehydrated and irritated.
 Use organic cleansers and skin care products (including perfume and makeup), and especially do not use products that contain alcohol, retinol or alpha hydroxy acid, because those chemicals will harmfully strip your skin of its natural oil.
 When you’re drying off, pat your body and face dry, as opposed to rubbing it harshly.

 Gently exfoliate your face to remove dead skin cells no more than once a week.
 Use exfoliating body wash once or twice a week to remove dead skin cells from the rest of your body.
 This will help increase the effectiveness of moisturizers.